karrirasinmaki/blackpepperswing-www/_events/2023-01-open-doors.md

 sitemap: true

 title: Open doors / Free tryout classes
-subtitle: Helsinki | August 10th
+subtitle: Helsinki | January 11th
 teaser: Come to the studio to hang out and dance.
 The program includes 3 free taster classes suitable for anyone - also without any prior dance experience.

 date_start: 2023-01-11